K0Stek122/year2-webdev-project/amplitude-web-dev/README.md

 Install the firebase emulator suite with `npm install -g firebase-tools`

 # Usage
-1. Run firebase emulator with firebase emulators:start.
+1. Navigate to firebase/ and run the firebase emulator with `firebase emulators:start`.
 2. Navigate to `http://localhost:5731` to view the website.

+# Test
+- Use vscode's in-built testing suite to test the code.
+Please run the tests before any commits.